NBS8490 : Business in Action

 Assessment Rationale And Relationship

-These assessments enable the students to demonstrate that they have met broader learning outcomes from this extensive module.
-Working in teams is a strong aspect of the current module and is assessed through the assessment of group exercise to prepare a report.
-Tying the individual assessment to the business experience week maximises the value that the students will obtain from the week by requiring them to critically reflect on what they have learned about applying theory into practice during the week.
+These assessments enable you to demonstrate that you have met broader learning outcomes from this extensive module.
+Working in teams is a strong aspect of the current module and is assessed through the assessment of group exercise to prepare a report and a formal client presentation.

-Formative feedback is provided following the compulsory but unassisted case competition presentations to the organisation hosting this activity.
+Formative feedback is provided following the compulsory but unassisted case competition presentations to the LPO client organisation hosting this activity.
 Senior personnel from the organisation can provide feedback as can the module leader.

-Formative feedback is also provided during reflections that takes place at the end of the Business Experiences.
+Formative feedback is also provided during reflections that takes place at the end of each Business Experience during the module weeks.

 Reading Lists